nikfio/forex_data/README.md

 Pandas is way too slow compared to PyArrow and Polars, by far.
 Especially working with csv files and performing in-dataframe operations like the groupby on along timestamp column.

+*Soon time based benchmarks will be provided to explictly show how much polars and pyarrow overcome pandas*

+The battle between polars and pyarrow is still on.
+Any suggestion on why one should choose pyarrow over polars or viceversa is welcome.

+Or, a further data engine suggested could be taken into consideration to be integrated in the package.

 ## Future developments